certeu/morio/docs/docs/guides/contributors/docs/readme.md

 ### Scode

-The `Scode` custom component allows you to insert a message with links to relevant source code.
+The `Scode` custom component allows you to insert a message with links to the relevant source code.

 <Tabs>
   <TabItem value="mdx" label="MDX" default>